-- One -
+- I -

 There is no telling the age of the trees in the Pecan Grove.
-Maybe a million years from ancient seeds buried in the glacial sludge of the Great River.
+Maybe a million years, from ancient seeds buried in the glacial sludge of The Great River.

 - Be happy with what you have, his mother said.